MASTER OF ARTS

 This program is offered in-person or online.

 - NEW!
-Expedited clinical teacher, initial teaching certification: Program for individuals pursuing their initial teaching certification with a focus in special education and endorsement in autism spectrum disorder (ASD), emotional impairments (EI), or learning disabilities (LD).
+An 18-month expedited clinical teacher, initial teaching certification: Program for individuals pursuing their initial teaching certification with a focus in special education and endorsement in autism spectrum disorder (ASD), emotional impairments (EI), or learning disabilities (LD).
 Candidates include paraprofessionals, teacher aides, and other initial teaching certification seekers that hold a bachelor's degree in any subject and have experience working with children.
-Select "Main Campus" and "Special Education: Clinical Teacher - MA" on your application to apply for this program.
+Select "Online" and "Special Education: Clinical Teacher - MA" on your application to apply for this program.

 - Clinical teacher: Program for individuals seeking their first special education endorsement in either autism, learning disabilities, or emotional impairments.
 Candidates must have an elementary or secondary teaching certificate to enter the program.